Antara999333/matrix_testing/README.md

 Format: It formats the code using Python black, ensuring consistent code style.
 Lint: This command lints the code using Ruff to identify and address any code quality issues.
 OnInstall: It installs project dependencies by running pip install -r requirements.txt.
-Test Files:

-test_script.py (tests/test_script_descriptive_stats.py): This file contains tests specifically for the Python script. test_lib.py (tests/test_lib.py): Includes tests for the shared library.
-Pinned Requirements File (requirements.txt):

 ## The requirements.txt file specifies exact versions of project dependencies to ensure consistency and reproducibility.

-This project structure is designed to provide organization, maintainability, and ease of testing and validation for the descriptive statistics code implemented in both the Jupyter notebook and the Python script.
-The Makefile commands automate common development tasks, and the inclusion of test files ensures code reliability.
 ![Image Alt Text](https://github.com/Antara999333/IDS-706_Proj2/blob/main/desc_stats.png?raw=true)
 ![Image Alt Text](https://github.com/Antara999333/IDS-706_Proj2/blob/main/MIni%20proj%202%20image.png?raw=true)